Bowna – Wymah - Talmalmo

 - Traverse the mighty Murray River on the Wymah Ferry.

 - Follow the River Road (note: unsealed in places) and take in the beauty of the Upper Murray.

 - Sample the fare at Wymah Organic Olives and Lamb.

 - Launch your canoe, kayak or boat at ramps located at Ingenia Holidays Lake Hume.

-Built in 1946 the Wymah Ferry is one of two remaining ferries across the Murray.
+Built in 1946 the Wymah Ferry is one of two remaining ferries which cross the Murray between NSW and Victoria.
 The other ferry, Speewa Ferry, is located near Swan Hill.
 The Wymah Ferry crosses the Murray River approximately 45km east of Albury at Wymah on the NSW side and Granya in Victoria.
 The ferry is a three car ferry; carrying capacity 35 tonne, caravans and camper trailers are permitted as long as vehicle and caravan do not exceed 17 metres.

 Running seven days a week the operating times are September to April 6.00am to 9.00pm and May to August 7.00am to 8.00pm.
 Trip duration is six minutes (Please allow up to 15 minutes waiting time).
 For up to date information on the operation of the Wymah Ferry contact T: 02 6020 2038.

 Ferry Closure for meal breaks